kodecocodes/ugn/02-materials/02-materials.markdown

 You can think of a material instance as a copy of a parent material.
 The difference is that you cannot edit the material graph in a material instance but you _can_ change the values of any parameters you create in the parent material.
 And as mentioned before, you can do this without recompiling.

-Before you create a material instance, you'll need to set up a speed parameter in the background material.
+There are a lot of parameter types but the ones you will use the most are **scalars**, **vectors** and **textures**.
+For this material, you'll need to use scalar parameters.
+These hold a single numeric value.

 Open **M_Background** and then create two **ScalarParameter** nodes.
 Rename them to **SpeedX** and **SpeedY**.

 ![unreal engine wounds](images/29.png)

->**Note**: If you only provide a single value, the Panner will scroll the texture on both axes.
-To separate the speed for each axis, you need to provide two values.

-Now, you need to hook these up to the Panner.
-The problem is that there is only one input for speed.
-To get around this, you can combine the two parameters to create a two channel vector.
-To do this, create an **AppendVector** node and then connect everything like so:
+The reason you need two parameters is because the Panner uses separate speeds for each axis.
+The problem now is that you have two values but there is only one input for speed.
+This is because the Panner expects you to provide both speeds as a two channel vector.
+To do this, combine the two parameters using an **AppendVector** node and then connect everything like so:

 ![unreal engine wounds](images/30.png)